Headaches: Treatment depends on your diagnosis and symptoms

 - Pain that worsens despite treatment

-Almost everyone gets headaches, and most are nothing to worry about.
-But if headaches are disrupting your daily activities, work or personal life, it's time to take action.
+Almost everyone gets headaches, and many are nothing to worry about.
+But if headaches are disrupting your activities, work or personal life, it's time to see your doctor.
 Headaches can't always be prevented, but your doctor can help you manage the symptoms.